damianhakert/damianhakert.github.io/source/posts/2016-08-12-five-principles-that-make-it-easier-for-people-to-love-your-company-culture.html.md

 Many companies try to tread a careful line, never taking much of an opinion so as not to alienate potential customers.
 We don’t believe in that.
-We’re vocal about things we believe in, like the fact that we think remote-first is the way forward.
+We’re vocal about things we believe in, like the fact that we think [remote only] is the way forward.

 It’s hard for people to become fans if you never take a position on things.